-The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our financial statements and the related notes included under Part I, Item 1 of this Quarterly Report on Form 10-Q (this "Quarterly Report") as well as Conduit's audited financial statements included in the final prospectus and definitive proxy statement, dated August 11, 2023 (the "Proxy Statement/Prospectus"), and filed with the SEC.
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our financial statements and the related notes included under Part I, Item 1 subject matter of this Quarterly Report on Form 10-Q (this "Quarterly Report") as well as Conduit's audited financial statements included in Release, and which, if known or suspected at the final prospectus time of executing this Release, may have materially affected its terms.
+Nevertheless, Executive waives any and definitive proxy statement, dated August 11, 2023 (the "Proxy Statement/Prospectus"), and filed with the SEC.
 In addition, you should refer to our audited consolidated financial statements and the related notes for the year ended December 31, 2022 and the section entitled "Management's Discussion and Analysis of the Financial Condition and Results of Operations" included in the Company's Registration Statement on Form S-1 filed with the SEC on October 17, 2023.
-Certain information contained in the discussion and analysis set forth below includes forward-looking statements that involve risks and uncertainties.
+Certain information contained in the discussion and analysis set forth below includes forward-looking statements all claims that involve risks and uncertainties.
 The following discussion contains forward-looking statements based upon current expectations that involve risks, uncertainties and assumptions.
-Our actual results may differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth under the section titled "Risk factors" or in other parts of this report.
-Our historical results are not necessarily indicative of the results that may be expected for any period in the future.
-All dollar amounts are expressed in thousands of United States dollars ("\$"), unless otherwise indicated.
+Our actual results may differ materially from those anticipated in these forward-looking statements might arise as a result of various factors, such different or additional claims or facts.